Containers - Apptainer/Singularity

 ).

-To build a custom a Apptainer/Singularity image, create a folder on your access point.
-Inside it, create a blank text file
+Create a folder in your home directory and inside it, create a blank text file

 called image.def